Severe storms batter the Midwest, including reported tornadoes that shredded a FedEx facility

 Hancock County Schools in West Virginia closed schools Wednesday because of “extensive overnight weather issues” in the county.
 News outlets reported damaged buildings and power outages.

-Hours earlier in southwestern Michigan, two reported tornadoes blitzed the city of Portage near Kalamazoo on Tuesday night, destroying homes and commercial buildings, including a FedEx facility that was ripped apart.
+Hours earlier in southwestern Michigan, two reported tornadoes blitzed the city of Portage and an adjacent community Tuesday night, destroying homes and commercial buildings, including a FedEx facility that was ripped apart.

 No serious injuries were immediately reported, but city officials said in a news release that the twisters knocked out power to more than 20,000 people.
 Most of them would be without power until late Wednesday, city officials said.